jacovis/Javi.FFmpeg/README.md

 ## Features
 - Wraps the commandline tool ffmpeg.exe
-- Provides events for progress, completion and for every line of output from the commandline.
+- Provides events for progress, completion and for every line of ffmpeg console output.
 - ffmpeg process can be cancelled from code.

 ## Getting Started